ropensci/geojsonio/README.md

 That said, we do not anticipate much further development; there will not likely be many major new features added or new interfaces developed.
-We’ll avoid making breaking changes as much as possible (though we do anticipate deprecating rgeos-based features and removing rgeos and maptools code, in line with those packages’ deprecation).
+We’ll avoid making breaking changes as much as possible.

 If you find bugs in geojsonio or want to contribute new features: please feel free to submit PRs!
 So long as the existing interface stays intact,